 Stanley said they consider as allies smaller ISPs that came out in support of the day of action and the current FCC regulations.
 Sonic, a midsize regional ISP, took a stance in support in an effort to "protect the internet and protect competition."

 "We take that position because there isn't enough competitive pressure to create a truly fair marketplace in the U.S.," Dane Jasper, the CEO of Sonic, told ABC News.
 He explained that most American households only have one or two choices of ISPs, so "in an environment where you don't have effective competition, I think regulation is necessary [to create a level playing field]."

 Large companies like Twitter, Netflix and Google also signed on in support of the day of action.
 In an online statement, Twitter said, "The FCC should abandon its misguided effort to obviate all the work that has been done on behalf of all Internet users."

 Who opposes the Title II classification?

 Opponents of the Title II classification argue that the regulations are unnecessary and hamper job creation and free market competition.

 The Internet & Television Association (NCTA) released a statement supporting an open internet.
-They support net neutrality but feel the current regulations passed in 2015 do not promote a free internet.
+The group supports net neutrality but believes the regulations passed in 2015 do not promote a free internet.
 "We've always been committed to an open internet that gives you the freedom to be in charge of your online experience.
 And that will not change," NCTA said.

-Verizon, meanwhile, directed ABC News to an online statement, where it reiterated its support for an open internet.
-The company said it does not agree that the best way to achieve an open internet is through utility regulations on ISPs and cited fake news and bad actors as an example of a pitfall.
+Verizon directed ABC News to an online statement reiterating its support for an open internet.
+The company said it does not agree that the best way to achieve an open internet is through utility regulations on ISPs and cited fake news and bad actors as pitfalls.